Combine Dermaplaning with LED Therapy and Chemical Peels: Science-Backed Benefits

 Avoid Combining When

-- The skin barrier shows signs of compromise (sunburn, eczema flare, open lesions)
+- The skin barrier is compromised (sunburn, eczema flare, open lesions)

-- The client has had recent waxing, laser, or strong actives
+- Recent waxing, laser, or strong actives were used

 Step-by-Step Protocol (Pro-Approved Flow)

-- Review medical history, photos, and recent product use.
+- Review medical history and recent product use

 - Lactic (10–20%) for hydration and glow

-- Mandelic or glycolic blends for texture and brightness
+- Mandelic or gentle blend for brightness and texture

-- Avoid blue LED immediately after peels unless the skin barrier is fully intact.
+- Avoid blue LED immediately post-peel if the barrier looks stressed

-- Recommend 3–6-treatment series spaced 4 weeks apart for cumulative results.
+- Recommend a 3–6-treatment series spaced ~4 weeks apart

 The Professional and Business Benefits